keshavlingala/Cryptozombies/README.md

 13. Used CryptoKitties API to show Kitties
 14. Can copy address of kitty owner into clipboard
 15. Pagination for Crypto kitties
+16. Used Latest Metamask Web3 API to connect to Ganache